Vincent-Therrien/diurnal/docs/user_guide.rst

 - ``primary_structures.npy``: Encoded primary structures.
 - ``secondary_structures.npy``: Encoded secondary structures.

-The ``.npy`` files can be read with the function ``numpy.load(filename)``.
+The ``.npy`` files can be read with the function ``numpy.load(filename)``, which returns a ``numpy.array`` object.

 Prepare Data for Training
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Formatted data can be loaded and split for training.
-In the context of RNA secondary structure prediction, there are two main ways to divide data:
+In the context of RNA secondary structure prediction, there are a few ways to divide data:

-- In **inter-family testing**, molecules of one RNA molecule are used as the test set and all the other molecules of the dataset are used for training.
+- In **inter-family testing** (also called *family-wise cross-validation* by Sato et al. :cite:`mxfold2`), the model is trained and tested with datasets that comprise different RNA families.
+Therefore, training and testing data are structurally different.
 The point of this type of training is to measure how well the model can predict the structure of unfamiliar molecules.
-- In **intra-family testing**, molecules of the dataset are randomly sampled to elaborate the test set.
-Since the model is trained with all families of molecules, it can better predict secondary structures than in inter-family testing.
+- In **sequence testing** (also called *sequence-wise cross-validation* by Sato et al. :cite:`mxfold2`), the model is trained and tested with datasets that comprise the same RNA families (i.e. RNA families are not taken into consideration).
+Therefore, training and testing data are structurally similar.
+Consequently, this type of testing is expected to yield more accurate results than inter-family testing.
+- In **intra-family testing**, models are trained and tested with RNA molecules that belong to the same family.
+Therefore, training and testing data are structurally very similar and results are expected to yield more accurate results than sequence testing.
+This type of testing does not appear to be discussed in published work, but it can be useful to validate models.

-The code snippet below shows how to load data for the two types of testing:
+The code snippet below shows how to load data for inter-family and sequence testing.

 .. code-block:: python

-   from diurnal import train
+   from diurnal import train, family

    # Inter-family testing.
-   # Load formatted data for inter-family testing with the `5s` family.
+   test_set = train.load_families("./data/formatted", "5s")
-   test_set, train_set = train.load_inter_family("./data/formatted", "5s")
+   train_set = train.load_families("./data/formatted", family.all_but("5s"))

-   # Intra-family testing.
+   # Sequence testing.
-   # Load all formatted data and randomize the order of molecules.
    data = train.load_data("./data/formatted", randomize = True)
    # Divide data in training (80 % of points) and test sets (20 % of points).
    train_set, test_set = train.split_data(data, [0.8, 0.2])